-Site operating cash costs of \$704 per ounce of gold produced in the current quarter were 8% higher than the site operating costs of \$650 per ounce in the same period of the prior year.
-The increase in the site operate cash cost on a per ounce basis is largely due to the lower production as a result of the drop in grade of the ore.
-Site operating costs at Corihuarmi were lower in the current quarter versus the comparative quarter in 2013 despite the year-over-year increase in tonnes of ore mined and stacked.
-This is a result of cost reduction measures undertaken in the second half of 2013.
+Site operating cash costs were \$638 per ounce of gold produced, compared to \$684 per ounce of gold produced in the same period of the prior year, a decrease of 7%.
+The decrease in per ounce costs is largely due to higher metallurgical recovery of gold and lower site operating costs.
+At Corihuarmi, site operating costs were lower in the fourth quarter of 2014 versus the comparative quarter in 2013 despite the year-over-year increase in tonnes of ore mined and stacked.
+This was due to a focus on cost control along with the impact of a weakening Peruvian sol relative to the U.S. dollar.

-Total cash costs, which includes site operating cash costs and reflects certain non-site costs such as royalties and workers' profit participation cost, was \$924 per ounce of gold sold in the third quarter of 2014, an increase of 9% relative to the comparable period in 2013.
-The higher site operating cash costs plus changes in the value of ounces in inventory were partially offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices relative to the third quarter of 2013.
+Total cash costs, which includes site operating cash costs and reflects certain non-site costs such as royalties and workers' profit participation cost and community and environmental costs, was \$831 per ounce of gold sold in the fourth quarter of 2014, a decrease of 13% relative to the comparable period in 2013.
+The decrease was the result of lower site operating cash costs along with lower community and environmental costs.